Wildlife

 Speckled Rattlesnake, Crotalus mitchellii.

-The Speckled Rattlesnake (Crotalus mitchellii) is a venomous rattlesnake.
-Its Arizona range includes western and southwestern Arizona.
-Adults are large, reaching up to 1,295 mm (51″) in total length (excluding the rattle).
+Speckled Rattlesnake (Crotalus mitchellii) is a western and southwestern rattlesnake.
+Adults are large, reaching up to 1,295 mm (51″), excluding the rattle.

 Key detailWhat to look for